morganbroome/CS4455_TLAF_Group_Project/LostAndFound_ScrappyTheRobot_readme.md

 ## Polish
 - Game can be paused with 'Esc' key
+- Particle effect when coin is collected

 # **iii.
 Known problem areas**
+-Elevator is a bit buggy

 # **iv.
 Manifest of which files authored by each teammate:**